srdtrk/cosmos-tutorial-checkers-ui/README.md

 # react-checkers

 The classic game of Checkers built in [React](https://github.com/facebook/react).
+In this repo, we combine this ui with the blockchain backend and keplr.

 ## Contents